 Sometimes disorders that are not directly related to pregnancy develop during pregnancy.
 Some of them increase the risk of problems for pregnant women or the fetus.
 They include disorders that cause a high fever, infections, and disorders that require abdominal surgery.

 Some disorders are more likely to occur during pregnancy because of the many changes pregnancy causes in a woman's body.
-Examples are thromboembolic disorders, anemia, and urinary tract infections.
+Examples are blood clots in the legs or lungs (thromboembolic disorders), anemia, and urinary tract infections.

 Last full review/revision September 2013 by Lara A. Friel, MD, PhD